lyuxinxx/CS110_Shooting_Game/README.md

 ### List of classes

-* **Player [Yuxin]** - A class that defines the player - it is the active object the user can control to move in four directions to aviod obstacles and shoot enermies.
-It contains the image, the location of the plane and its speed, along with methods including update() to move the plane in the screen.
-The game is over when the plane collides with obstacles.
+* **Player [Yuxin]** - A class that defines the player - it is an active object the user can control to move in four directions to aviod obstacles and shoot enermies.
+It contains the image, the location of the spaceship and its speed, along with methods including update() to move the spaceship in the screen.
+The game is over when the spaceship collides with obstacles or enermies.

-* **Enemies [Yuxin]** - A class that defines the enermies that emerge on the other side of the screen and can be shoot by the plane.
-It contains the image and its location and speed, along with methods including update() to move forward.
+* **Enemies [Yuxin]** - A class that defines the enermies that emerge on the right side of the screen and can be shot by the spaceship.
+It contains the image and its location and speed, along with methods including update() to move towards left of the screen.

-* **Bullets [Yuxin]** - A class that defines the bullets shoot by the plane.
-It contains the image, its location and speed, along with the method update() to move forward.
+* **Bullets [Yuxin]** - A class that defines the bullets shot by the spaceship.
+It contains the image, its location and speed, along with the method update() to move towards right of the screen.

-* **Rocks [Yuxin]** - A class that defines the rocks coming from the other side of the screen.
-Rocks can not be shoot and the player has to avoid running into them.
+* **Rocks [Yuxin]** - A class that defines the rocks coming from the right side of the screen.
+Rocks can not be shot and the player has to avoid running into them.
 It consists of the image, the location, speed and update() method.

 * **ScoreData [Yuxin]** - A class that defines the best score record.
-It contains the file used to store score data, the best score read from the file and update() method to update the best record in the file .
+It contains the file used to store score data, and the best score is read from the file and the  update() method is used to update the best record in the file .

-* **GameMenu [Jinhua, Runzhuo]** - A class that defines the title screen, where users can interact with start button, help button and quit button.
+* **GameMenu [Jinhua, Runzhuo]** - A class that defines the title screen, where users can interact with "Start", "Help", and "Quit" button.
 It is able to track the mouse and keyboard movement and inputs.
-Start button initializes the game and quit button will terminate the game process.
+"Start" button initializes the game and "Quit" button will terminate the game process.

-* **HelpMenu [Jinhua, Runzhuo]** - A class that defines the help menu, by clicking on the help button, a page introducing the game and controls will show up for the user's reference.
+* **HelpMenu [Jinhua, Runzhuo]** - A class that defines the Help Menu.
+By clicking on the "Help" button, a page with game introduction and instructions will show up for the user's reference.

-* **MenuItems [Jinhua, Runzhuo]** - A class that defines the items appear in th etitle screen.
+* **MenuItems [Jinhua, Runzhuo]** - A class that defines the items appear in the title screen.
 It cantains background color, font and color of the buttons.

 ### Non-Standard Libraries and Modules Used